 If you are looking for a verse-by-verse study of the Bible, this group is for you!
 Utilizing John MacArthur’s Gospel of Matthew study guide, you’ll be digging deep into God’s Word as you explore Jesus’ miraculous birth, His response to the test of His kingliness, His miracles, His teachings, and His public ministry.
 The focus of this study and discussion group is not simply growing in knowledge, but in seeking to live out God’s Word in your daily walk and sharing what those life experiences look like with others.
 This group meets year-round and is continuously open to new people joining in at any time.
-Contact Lori at firstname.lastname@example.org with questions.
+For more information contact Lori at firstname.lastname@example.org or 796-3361.

 Thursdays, November 4, 11 and 18, 6:30-8:30pm